Texas Snakeweed

 Comments

 Blooms January-December.
-Better color and does not spread as much as annual broomweeds.
-Many slender, branching stems with tiny, yellow flowers cluster in tufts at ends of branches.
-Foliage is yellow-green and thread-like.
+A fan-shaped plant when in flower.
+Produces many slender, branching stems with tiny, yellow flowers cluster in tufts at ends of branches.
+The foliage is yellow-green and thread-like.
 Lower leaves are often shed by the time of flowering.
-Fan-shaped plant when in flower.
-Makes a good groundcover on dry soils.
+The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.